jennguyen1/nhuyhoa/_posts/2015-08-01-Subsetting-With-dplyr.md

 </tbody>
 </table>
 </div><p></p>

-Awesome!
-In just one line of code, we were able to extract all columns corresponding to pretest scores!
-And not only is it short and sweet, it is a lot easier to read than using pattern matching on the column names.

 The helper functions `starts_with()` and `ends_with()` are similar to `matches()` but is specialized in that it only looks at the beginning or the end of the string for a pattern match.